The School of the Environment offers opportunities for advanced study and research

 matter by successfully completing the program of study and who demonstrate the ability

 to make significant contributions to their field of study.

-This program requires completion of a minimum of 36 credit hours as follows: 19hrs of core courses, 12hrs of concentration courses, and
+This program requires completion of a minimum of 36 credit hours as follows: 19 hours of core courses, 12 hours of concentration courses,

 Concentration offerings include: